bentogomes19/SukhoiWebSite.NET-Application/README.md

 # Sukhoi Website - ASP.NET Framework Application #

-<h3>Project made in college.
-The teacher requested the following steps<h3>
+Project made in college.
+The teacher requested the following steps

 - Add the data to the customers table in the database CUSTOMERS